About

 Sustainability Initiatives

 The U.S. Green Building Council awarded The Broad a LEED (Leadership in Energy and Environmental Design) Gold certification for LEED New Construction in 2016.
 This achievement recognized The Broad’s energy-saving design features and continuing commitment to sustainable practices.
 Designed by Diller Scofidio + Renfro in collaboration with Gensler, and built by MATT Construction, The Broad was the first major art museum in Los Angeles and one of only a handful of museums nationwide to achieve LEED Gold status.
 Energy-efficient elements and practices in the museum range from having 10 electric vehicle charging stations and offering employees monthly stipends to encourage the use of mass transit or to walk or bike to work, to a 35,000-square-foot top floor gallery that most days is illuminated by natural diffused light from skylights, meaning limited use of electric lighting.
 There are also rooftop drains that route rainwater to street-level gardens and high-efficiency plumbing fixtures.
-In addition, with easy walking access to residential and commercial buildings, restaurants, and other cultural amenities and close proximity to public transit and adjacency to the new Metro Regional Connector station at the corner of 2nd and Hope streets (anticipated opening: 2022), The Broad aims to be in the top tier of eco-conscious, efficient, and sustainable museums.
+In addition, with easy walking access to residential and commercial buildings, restaurants, and other cultural amenities and close proximity to public transit and adjacency to the Metro Regional Connector station at the corner of 2nd and Hope streets, The Broad aims to be in the top tier of eco-conscious, efficient, and sustainable museums.

 LEED Certification Broad Museum and Garage Scorecard